 You might have heard of rimfire ammo and centerfire ammo, but if you’re new to guns, it’s possible that you don’t know what the difference is between the two.
-While beginners might consider price, caliber size, or brand when buying ammunition, it is equally important to pay attention to the type of the ammunition as well.
+While beginners might consider price, caliber size, or brand when buying ammunition, it is equally important to pay attention to the type of ammunition as well.

 Rimfire rounds are named so after their method of ignition.
 The rim of the cartridge contains the primer, which ignites when the gun’s firing pin strikes the rim.
 The case of the cartridge contains the gunpowder and the bullet.